ssh-mitm/ssh-mitm/doc/get_started/portforwarding.rst

 .. note::

   Dynamic port forwarding is implemented in the ssh client.
-The server receives a normal local portforwarding request and does require not know anything about dynamic port forwarding.
+The server receives a normal local portforwarding request and does not need to know anything about dynamic port forwarding.

   The only difference between local port forwarding and dynamic portforwarding is how the port forwarding is configured.
   With local portforwarding you have to know each connection when the ssh client is started.